Did you know? There are over 200,000 species of bees in the world and only a handful make raw honey.

 Here are just a few of the reasons why you will love honey so much:

-Honey is antibacterial – Research has shown that raw honey can kill unwanted bacteria and fungus.
+Honey is antibacterial – Research has shown that raw honey can kill unwanted bacteria and fungi.
 It contains glucose oxidase and this enzyme makes hydrogen peroxide, an antiseptic, which makes honey its antibacterial punch.
 Research indicates that this is one of the main reasons why honey seems to have such powerful antibacterial and wound-healing capabilities.
 Because of this, honey can kill bacteria and heal wounds.

 Honey is loaded with antioxidants – Studies have shown that a daily dose of raw honey raises levels of health-promoting antioxidants in the body.
 It fights free radicals and encourages new tissue growth.
 Honey includes organic acids and phenolic compounds like flavonoids.
-Which can boosts the immune system, to act as a preventative against any number of diseases.
+Which can boost the immune system, to act as a preventative against any number of diseases.
 Honey also contains polyphenols, which are powerful antioxidants that have been shown to reduce the risk of heart disease and cancer.

 Honey is a powerful superfood – Talk about a super superfood!
 Honey contains glucose, fructose, and numerous minerals including calcium, chloride, potassium, phosphate, sodium, copper, magnesium, manganese, and iron.
 Vitamins in honey include thiamin, B6, riboflavin, pantothenic acid, niacin, and many amino acids.